FacundoAlvarado9/netkit-labs-uni/lab04_dns-dhcp/README.md

 | Usable Host IP Range: 192.168.152.69 - 192.168.152.70 (2 hosts)

 ## Static Routing
-The main policy for routing was: Traffic from each of the networks should be directed to the ISP router.
+The main policy for routing was: Traffic from each of the networks should be directed to the ISP router (RISP).

 Following that, we defined the routing tables as follows: